onzinsky/ndmazes/README.md

 #### Notes

 1. I am not particularly proficient in C++ but I wanted to try it out.
 Which means probably some conventions are way off.
 2. This is the first working version, so its **far from perfection**.
+Any help will be appreciated.
 3. I developed this using vscode, and am uploading vscode files in case anyone wants to know how I'm compiling.